TacoWarrior24/TacoWarrior24/README.md

 # Hi there, I'm Jacob - aka [TacoWarrior24] 👋

-## I'm a Developer, Intern, and Student!!
+## I'm a Developer, Intern, and Student!

-- 🌱 I’m always learning but just to highlight a few (GraphQL, NodeJS, and UE5)
+- 🌱 I’m always learning but recently I've been learning (GraphQL, NodeJS, and UE5)
-- 📚 I am Southern New Hampshire University Gradute - Computer Science (Software Engineering)
+- 📚 I graduated from Southern New Hampshire University - Bachelors in Computer Science (Software Engineering)
-- 🥅 2023 Goals: Develop and publish a game (GOAL COMPLETE!
-Check it out! https://tacowarrior24.itch.io/)
+- 🥅 2024 Goals: Develop and publish a game that others can play.
 - ⚡ Fun fact: I enjoy scrolling through and creating memes

 ### Languages and Tools: